Vyral/charlie-epstein-blog/_posts/2017-09-11-1-simple-way-you-can-improve-investment-outcomes.md

 One of them is something called automatic rebalancing.
 This is a feature that just about every record-keeping platform can provide for you—it allows your employees to automatically rebalance their investment options over long periods of time.

-Let me give you an example: I pulled a chart on page 98 from my book “Paychecks for Life: How to Turn Your 401(k) Into a Paycheck Manufacturing Company” (1:03), and the data from this chart comes from my dear friend Professor Craig Israelsen— the author of “7Twelve Portfolio,” (www.7TwelvePortfolio.com).
+Let me give you an example: I pulled a chart from page 98 of my book “Paychecks for Life: How to Turn Your 401(k) Into a Paycheck Manufacturing Company,” and the data from this chart comes from my dear friend Professor Craig Israelsen— the author of “7Twelve Portfolio.”&nbsp;

+Then I would take this website and just hyperlink the phrase "Professor Craig Israelsen" (www.7TwelvePortfolio.com)

 What did Craig and his students uncover in this analysis?
 They went back over a 40-year period of time, and they compared investing in a portfolio that has seven different asset classes: large-cap stocks, mid-caps, small-caps, international equities, bonds, cash, commodities, and real estate.